qasterr/survival-lights/README.md

 Due to some limitations survival has, you won't be able to break or view lights in survival.
 To circumvent that, rename a leather helmet into "View Lights".
-While it is equipped, light blocks in a 7-block radius will be displayed as torches, which you can see and break.
+While it is equipped, light blocks in a 7-block radius will be displayed as candles, which you can see and break.

 ### Set your desired light level